 - F1.14 For Initial Teacher Education (ITE) students and Masters students, an online extension request form should be completed and submitted, together with documents supporting the claim (sick notes, certificates etc.) to be considered by the relevant Programme Leader. - F1.15 For all other students, an application should be made on Moodle or by meeting with an Academic Support Advisor. - F1.16 Where the Academic Support Advisors are not available, extension requests will be considered by the Programme Leader/Co-ordinator, unless the student has indicated on their application that they do not agree to this. - F1.17 Any extension requests that cannot be directed to the Programme Leader/Co-ordinator will be considered by the Academic Support Advisor Manager on a weekly basis. - F1.18 Foundation Year students may make their extension request to one of their tutors during the first semester.
-During semester two, requests should be made via Moodle or by meeting with an Academic Support Advisor. - F1.19 If the application is agreed and the submission is via Moodle, then the Moodle submission link will automatically be updated to the extended deadline so that students may submit via the link any time before the new deadline.
-The marking tutor will also see the revised deadlines on Moodle. - F1.20 If the submission is to the Registry Support Team, the student will need to submit to Registry a copy of the extension authorisation (signed extension form or email confirming new submission dates) with their work, before the new submission deadline.
+During semester two, requests should be made via Moodle or by meeting with an Academic Support Advisor. - F1.19 If the application is agreed and the submission is via a Moodle Assignment Activity, then the Moodle submission link will automatically be updated to the extended deadline so that students may submit via the link any time before the new deadline.
+The marking tutor will also see the revised deadlines on Moodle.
+If the submission is by another other means, the person authorising the extension will contact the eLearning Department to make the change to the deadlines if that is possible.
+If not, then an alternative assessment will be set by the Module